cmbr326/BAE305_Aquaponics-Project/README.md

    - The water pump was tested to ensure that it could function correctly submerged and that it was able to pump enough water up to the plants.
      - The water pump was initially tested by writing a simple code to turn on the pump for five seconds then turn off the pump for five seconds.
-     - The strength of the water pump was then tested by placing the pump into a bin on water and hooking up the  five foot tube and seeing if the water was being pumped up through the entire length of the tube and exiting through the other end of the tubing.
+     - The strength of the water pump was then tested by placing the pump into a bin on water and hooking up the  five-foot tube and seeing if the water was being pumped up through the entire length of the tube and exiting through the other end of the tubing.

    - The motor controlling the fish feeder was tested to ensure it could turn the 3-D printed feeder smoothly and that it supplied the correct amount of food.
 The motor should be able to turn the auger piece inside of the 3D printed feeder.